LSVH/hbo-ict-inno-s2-tno/README.md

 - Send a request to an API in the form of a JWT token.
 - Load a single value from a credential into a web-page.
+- Load multiple values from a credential into a web-page.
+- Temporary persist the retrieved credential(s) so more can be loaded into the web-page.
 - Offer graphic components to configure:
     - A validation policy to capture a certain business process.
     - A credential to configure what should be retrieved.
     - An issuer to determine the origin of a credential.
 - Tag generator to ease the implementation of our plugin in the Contact Form 7 form editor.
+- Allow admin users to customize what API service to use, basically a field with an URL.

 ## Roadmap

 The following features should be implemented in the near future:

-- Load multiple values from a credential into a web-page.
-- Temporary persist the retrieved credential(s) so more can be loaded into the web-page.
-- Allow admin users to customize what API service to use, basically a field with an URL.
 - Improvements to the User Experience, reduce the amount of graphical components and clicks necessary.
-- Adjust the domain to the now known eSSIF-Lab API service and refactor the code accordingly.
 - Integrate with other software, these seem to be the most important to us:
-    - WordPress its user management system.
-When signing up users need to enter a bunch of personal information.
+    - WordPress user management system.
+When signing up, users need to enter a bunch of personal information.
       Everything except the username and password could be retrieved from a PDS through our plugin.
-    - WooCommerce a webshop plugin.
-This plugin is quite big and there are probably multiple processes that we can capture into our main plugin.
-But one in particular is the order form, where you have to enter address, payment credentials and such.
+    - WooCommerce (a webshop plugin).
+This plugin is quite big and there are probably multiple processes that we can facilitate with our main plugin.
+One in particular is the order form, where you have to enter your address, payment credentials and such.
-- At some point the implementations should be ready for production and then we should consider adding an implementation to the issuance process.
-By adding support for issuance policies.
+- At some point the implementations should be ready for production and then we should consider adding an implementation for the issuance process, by adding support for issuance policies.